Production of the James Bond films: Licence to Kill (1989)

-Shortly after the release of The Living Daylights, producers Albert R. Broccoli and Michael G. Wilson and writer Richard Maibaum started discussing its successor.
+Shortly after the release of The Living Daylights, producers Albert R. Broccoli and Michael G. Wilson and writer Richard Maibaum started discussing the sequel.
 They decided that the film would retain a realistic style, as well as showing the "darker edge" of the Bond character.
 For the primary location, the producers wanted a place where the series had not yet visited.
-While China was visited after an invitation by its government, the idea fell through partly because the 1987 film The Last Emperor had removed some of the novelty from filming in China.
+While China was visited after an invitation by the government, the idea fell through partly because the 1987 film The Last Emperor had removed some of the novelty from filming in China.
 By this stage the writers had already talked about a chase sequence along the Great Wall, as well as a fight scene amongst the Terracotta Army.
 Wilson also wrote two plot outlines about a drug lord in the Golden Triangle before the plans fell through.
 The writers eventually decided on a setting in a tropical country while Broccoli negotiated to film in Mexico, at the Estudios Churubusco in Mexico City.
 In 1985 the Films Act was passed, removing the Eady Levy, which resulted in foreign artists being taxed more heavily.
 The associated rising costs to Eon Productions meant no part of Licence to Kill was filmed in the UK, the first Bond film not to do so.
 Pinewood Studios, used in every Bond film that far, housed only the post-production and sound re-recording.

 The initial outline of what would become Licence to Kill was drawn up by Wilson and Maibaum.
 Before the pair could develop the script, the Writers Guild of America (WGA) went on strike and Maibaum was unable to continue writing, leaving Wilson to work on the script on his own.
-The script—initially called Licence Revoked—was written with Dalton's characterisation of Bond in mind; the obsession with which Bond pursues the drug lord villain Franz Sanchez on behalf of Bond's friend, the CIA/DEA agent Felix Leiter and his dead wife is seen as being because of Bond's own "brutally cut-short marriage".
+The script—initially called Licence Revoked—was written with Dalton's characterisation of Bond in mind; the obsession with which Bond pursues the drug lord villain Franz Sanchez on behalf of Bond's friend, the CIA and DEA agent Felix Leiter and his dead wife is seen as being because of Bond's own "brutally cut-short marriage".